 We will not refuse you permission without reason.
-You may be refused if you are an introductory tenant; you have outstanding rent or Council Tax arrears or if the alteration substantially changes the composition of your home, e.g. if it means a reduction in the number of rooms.
+You may be refused if you are an introductory tenant, if you have outstanding rent or Council Tax arrears, or if the alteration substantially changes the composition of your home - for example, if it means a reduction in the number of rooms.